Debashish-CSE/LaTeX/README.md

 - Database and software engineering assignments
 - Document formatting best practices

-Use these resources to learn, reference or kickstart your own \LaTeX{} projects!
+Use these resources to learn, reference or kickstart your own LaTeX projects!

 ---